NguyenVuNhan/equi-webapp/README.md

 ## Contact

-In case you have any question, contact @NguyenVuNhan for answer
+In case you have any question, contact @NguyenVuNhan

 email: nguyenvunhan1999@gmail.com